How to balance blogging with 9-to-5 job

 Some people can balance blogging with a 9-to-5 job better when they stay up late to blog and sleep an extra hour or two in the morning.

 I, for example, don’t function very well at night.
-I don’t even appreciate night-life fun.
+I don’t even appreciate nightlife fun all that much, to be honest.
 For me, the night is for sleeping.
 Mornings are my way to go when it comes to being productive.

 If you’re like me, going to bed early and waking up an hour or two earlier, before you have to go to your 9-to5 job, might be the best time to run your side hustle.